Eric P. Skaar

-Eric P. Skaar is an American microbiologist, the Ernest W. Goodpasture Professor of Pathology, Microbiology and Immunology at Vanderbilt University Medical Center.
+Eric P. Skaar is an American microbiologist, the Ernest W. Goodpasture Professor of Pathology, Microbiology and Immunology at Vanderbilt University Medical Center, and a University Distinguished Professor at Vanderbilt University.

 Education and career

 Skaar earned his Bachelor of Science degree in Bacteriology at the University of Wisconsin-Madison in 1996, and his Ph.D. in Immunology and Microbial Pathogenesis and Master’s Degree in Public Health in Biostatistics and Epidemiology at Northwestern University in 2002.
 After completing a postdoctoral fellowship in Microbiology at the University of Chicago, Skaar joined the Vanderbilt faculty in 2005 as an assistant professor, and was named to the endowed Ernest W. Goodpasture Chair in Pathology in 2012.

-He is the Vice Chair for Research in the Department of Pathology, Microbiology and Immunology, and the Director of the Vanderbilt Institute for Infection, Immunology, and Inflammation (VI4).
+He is the Vice Chair for Research in the Department of Pathology, Microbiology and Immunology, and the Founding Director of the Vanderbilt Institute for Infection, Immunology, and Inflammation (VI4).